Giovanni's Diary > Subjects > Programming > Notes > Intro to Machine Learning >

 Generalization in machine learning refers to the ability of a trained model to perform well on new, unseen data that was not used during the training process.

-This can be done only if there is a correlation between inputs and outputs.
+This can be done only if there is a correlation between inputs and ouputs.
 More technically, we are going to use the probabilistic model of learning.

 A data generating distribution refers to the underlying probability distribution that generates the observed data points in a dataset.
 Understanding this distribution is crucial for building accurate and generalizable machine learning models because It enables us to make informed assumptions about the data and to make predictions or decisions based on probabilistic reasoning.
 This is valid for every kind of machine learning.